samplchallenges/SAMPL-containers/tutorials/README.md

       file extensions and are case independent.
       If no input or output file is given stdin or stdout are used instead.
       ```
-14. Export the environment.
-Upon running this command, an organized list of the packages installed into advenv will be printed out to your console.
-The output will look similar to the condensed output in code block below.
-      * command: `conda env export -n advenv`
-      ```
-      (advenv) root@7f02be71557e:/# conda env export -n advenv
-      name: advenv
-      channels:
-        - conda-forge
-        - defaults
-      dependencies:
-        - _libgcc_mutex=0.1=conda_forge
-        ...
-        - zstd=1.5.0=ha95c52a_0
-      prefix: /opt/conda/envs/advenv
-      ```
-15. Copy the output from the export command in step 14 to be pasted into a file in the next section.
-17. Exit the container.
+14. Exit the container.
 Upon running this command, you will exit the interactive version of the container and should return to your normal command prompt.
       * command: `exit`

 ### 1.3: Install conda environment (from [Section 1.2](https://github.com/samplchallenges/SAMPL-containers/tree/main/tutorials#12-starting-a-pre-made-docker-container-and-creating-a-conda-environment)) into your container

-> We will begin creating an environment.yml file that contains all the information about our conda environment packages, and a Dockerfile which contains the instructions required to build the base container.
+> We will begin creating our virtual conda environment using the steps we verified in [Section 1.2](https://github.com/samplchallenges/SAMPL-containers/tree/main/tutorials#12-starting-a-pre-made-docker-container-and-creating-a-conda-environment) and a Dockerfile which contains the instructions required to build the base container.
 In 1.3, we will only add the necessary commands for installing the conda environment from Section 1.2 to the Dockerfile.
 We will then test to ensure the container build succeeds at creating the conda environment.
 >
 > For more information on how to write a Dockerfile, please see the [official Docker documentation](https://docs.docker.com/get-started/02_our_app/#build-the-apps-container-image).
-1. Create and open a file called "environment.yml" and paste the output you previously copied at Section 1.2, Step 14
-2. Change the first line of the file `name: advenv` to `name: base`
-3. Delete the last line of the file: `prefix: /opt/conda/envs/advenv`
-4. Save the changes to environment.yml and close the file
-5. Create and open a file called "Dockerfile"
+1. Create and open a file called "Dockerfile"
-6. Copy the following lines into Dockerfile.
+2. Copy the following lines into Dockerfile.
 The following commands contain the instructions to install the conda environment when your container is built.
+We are installing the packages into the base conda environment.
    ```
    FROM continuumio/miniconda3:4.9.2-alpine
    # tells the container to inherit from a miniconda container